clarkfitzg/clarkfitzg.github.io/_posts/2020-06-19-intro-to-Julia's-Debugger.md

 ## Conclusion

-Debugger has a rich set of breakpoint capabilities.
+This post highlighted only a couple of Debugger's rich set of capabilities.
 You can add a breakpoint when a function is called, when a particular method is called, when a condition is satisfied, or to an arbitrary line in a file.
-You can toggle breakpoints on and off, and generally control a whole sequence of breakpoints.
+You can toggle breakpoints on and off, and generally control entire sequence of breakpoints.
+We didn't even talk about watching expressions, editing code on the fly, or more sophisticated stepping.

+Debuggers are one of those peripheral skills that take a little time and effort to learn, so it's easy to put it off.
+Don't.
+Debuggers save time by allowing you to quickly pinpoint problems.
+They also strengthen your mental model, for any language, by allowing you to constantly test, explore, and verify what you believe to be true.